alexnm/house-moldovan-blog/src/posts/itineraries/vietnam-cambodia.md

   <figcaption>Happy Buddha statue at Vinh Trang Temple.</figcaption>
 </figure>

 It started with the Vinh Trang Pagoda, a famous Buddhist temple that has three huge statues of Buddha.
 Then, the trip continued by motorized boat on the Tien River to the Qui (Tortoise Islet), followed by a cruise on the Bao Dinh canal.
-We also had a stop at the Ben Tre province — "the land of coconuts", where we bought (and ate) a lot of coconut candies, they are just awesome.
+We also had a stop at the Ben Tre province.
+It's called "the land of coconuts", a perfect place to buy (and eat) a lot of coconut candies - they are awesome.

 Last but not least, we took a short trip on a rowing boat on one of the small canals of Mekong Delta.
-It's a beautiful experience, as we got to see some remote places that were inaccessible otherwise.
-The people "driving" the boat are highly skilled, so it's all safe, but seeing other boats come towards you can give you an unease feeling and an adrenaline rush.
+It's a beautiful experience, as we got to see some remote places that were otherwise inaccessible.
+The people "driving" the boat are highly skilled, so it's all safe.
+Even so, seeing other boats come towards you can give you an unease feeling and an adrenaline rush.

 <figure>
   <img src="/img/vietnam/mekong-delta.jpg" alt="">